pyscript/pyscript/GETTING-STARTED.md

 The `<py-script>` tag let's you execute multi-line Python scripts and print back onto the page.
-For example we can compute π.
+For example, we can compute π.

 ```html
 <html>